🚴♀️ 14 Miles

 🌄 Around 850′

 Anglesey is world renowned as the ancestral home of the ancient Druids.
-On our cycle-route, we combine some of the best of Anglesey’s prehistoric remains.
-We travel through the Neolithic to Romano-British, Bronze and Iron Age archaeological sites, which were significant to the early Celts.
+On our guided bike tour, we combine visiting some of the best of Anglesey’s prehistoric remains with some lovely cycling with fantastic views.
+We travel through a Neolithic, to Romano-British, Bronze and Iron Age landscape to visit archaeological sites which were doubtless, significant to the early Celts.

 The Druids’ sacred oak groves may be gone, but enigmatic remnants of their culture remain in the form of standing stones, burial chambers and the remains of homes and defended communities.
 These continue to tantalize us.